-Keith Waehrer specializes in mergers, monopolization claims, and calculations of reasonable royalties.
-He has submitted expert reports and testified at deposition and at trial.
-Dr. Waehrer has worked on some of the highest profile antitrust litigations in recent years—State of New York et al. v.
+Keith Waehrer has testified at deposition and trial on mergers, monopolization claims, and calculations of reasonable royalties.
+He has worked on some of the highest profile antitrust litigations in recent years—State of New York et al. v.
 T-Mobile-Sprint, FTC v.
 Qualcomm, United States v.
 AT&T-Time Warner, and United States of America et al. v.
 American Express Co. et al.—and on significant mergers—E.I.
 DuPont de Nemours & Co. and Dow Chemical Company, United Technologies Corp. and Rockwell Collins, and Comcast and Time Warner Cable (abandoned).
 Having authored highly regarded papers on the subject, Dr. Waehrer is an expert in the analysis of competitive effects in auction markets and the impact of overlapping minority shareholdings on competition.

 PhD, Economics, Rutgers University